List of Disability Organizations: Government and Private

 - United Spinal Association - A membership organization serving individuals with spinal cord injuries or disease.
 Formerly known as the Eastern Paralyzed Veterans Association, the organization expanded its mission to serve people with spinal cord injuries or disease regardless of their age, gender, or veteran status.

 - World Institute on Disability - WID is an international public policy center dedicated to carrying out research on disability issues and overcoming obstacles to independent living.

 Please contact us if you wish your organization, group, or charity, added to our listings.

-• Cite This Page (APA): Disabled World.
+Cite This Page (APA): Disabled World.
 (2011, April 19).
-List of Government and Disability Organizations.
+List of Disability Organizations: Government and Private.
 Disabled World.
-Retrieved June 1, 2023 from www.disabled-world.com/disability/foundations/us-organizations.php
+Retrieved February 27, 2024 from www.disabled-world.com/disability/foundations/us-organizations.php